keyle2112/Analytics-Portfolio/README.md

 Alongside my academic work, I’ve gained experience in live and culture-driven environments, including supporting production for the Super Bowl LX Halftime Show and contributing to music and entertainment initiatives centered on audience engagement.
 These experiences have shaped how I approach analytics, viewing it not just as numbers but as part of larger systems where timing, coordination, and decision-making matter.
 I’m particularly interested in applying data analysis within the music and entertainment industry, exploring how audience insights, trends, and behavior can inform strategy and creative direction.

-This repository highlights my work across Python, SQL, and data analysis projects, with a growing focus on music and entertainment applications.
+This repository highlights my work across Python and R projects in econometrics, machine learning, and audience research, with a growing focus on music and entertainment analytics.

 For a broader view of my work across culture, live production, and creative projects, visit my [personal website](https://keynesle.com).